reactivers/react-mcw/README.md

 ## Description

-React-Material-Design-Web includes all recommended components and some extra components may need to you use.
+React-MCW Web includes all recommended components and some extra components may need to you use.

 ## Requirements
-To use React-Material-Design you need to add the following codes into index.html.
+To use React-MCW you need to add the following codes into index.html.

 ```
 <link href="https://fonts.googleapis.com/css?family=Roboto" rel="stylesheet">